TheAndruu/git-leaderboard/README.md

 Then execute the file from a git repository on your local machine.
 You may need to make the downloaded binary file executable with: `chmod +x show-commits`

-For example, if the file was downloaded to your `Downloads` folder:
+For example, if the file was downloaded to your `~/Downloads` folder:

-    cd ~/Downloads
-    chmod +x show-commits
     cd ~/git/some-git-project-to-analyze
     cp ~/Downloads/show-commits .
-    show-commits
+    chmod +x show-commits
+    ./show-commits

 Repo stats will be printed on the screen and submitted to the central leaderboard.